 Statement of Purpose

-The Association of Registrars of the Universities and Colleges of Canada (ARUCC) strives to meet the needs of its members by adopting proactive measures reflecting changes in our professional environment.
-Communication among members is paramount and is achieved through electronic and print measures as well as through conferences.
-ARUCC provides leadership in the post-secondary education field and service to its member institutions.
+The Association of Registrars of the Universities and Colleges of Canada (ARUCC) provides leadership in the post-secondary education field and service to its member institutions nationally and internationally, helping foster the advancement of registrarial practices in Canada.
+ARUCC strives to meet the needs of its members by adopting proactive measures reflecting changes in our professional environment.
+Communication amongst members is paramount, and is achieved is via electronic and print media, as well as through conferences, symposia, and the like.

 The Association of Registrars of the Universities of Canada was created in 1964 in response to the professional needs of student administrative services personnel in universities.
 In 1974 the Association's name was changed to the Association of Registrars of the Universities and Colleges of Canada to reflect the increasing role of the colleges in this professional field and in the activities of the Association.